Early Alert Faculty and Staff Information

 What is Starfish Early Alert?

 Early Alert is designed to identify students who are having academic difficulty at any point in their education.
 Starfish is the early alert software system Viterbo has adopted to support our early alert efforts and is accessible through Moodle.
 After identifying these students, the Academic Early Alert team will attempt to address needs by providing the intervention needed to increase the likelihood of success.
-Faculty and staff contribute directly to retention by assisting with the early identification of students who are performing poorly in class, are chronically absent from class, or experiencing other problems that impact academic performance.
+Faculty and staff contribute directly to retention by assisting with the early identification of students who are performing poorly in class, are chronically absent from class, or are experiencing other problems that impact academic performance.

 When to make a referral?